openvinotoolkit/openvino/docs/install_guides/pypi-openvino-dev.md

    ```sh
    pip install openvino-dev[tensorflow2,mxnet,caffe]
    ```
-> **NOTE**: Support of Model Optimizer in TensorFlow 1.x environment is deprecated.
+> **NOTE**: Model Optimizer support for TensorFlow 1.x environment has been deprecated.
 Use TensorFlow 2.x environment to convert both TensorFlow 1.x and 2.x models.

 ### Step 5.
 Verify that the Package Is Installed